 Juvenile Spring Chinook at Methow Hatchery are tagged with a CWT prior to release and broods prior to 2000 were also marked with an adipose fin-clip.
-The Methow Composite and Twisp programs have been marked with only a CWT for the 2000-2014 brood releases (Tables 3.5-3.6).
-Spring Chinook are acclimated on-station at Methow Hatchery (Methow-release Methow Composite stock) or transferred to the Twisp or Chewuch acclimation ponds prior to release

-(Twisp releases of Twisp origin and Chewuch-release Methow Composite stocks).
-Additionally, in some years, fish have been released from Biddle's Pond (Wolf Creek; broods 2002, 2008, and 2009) and/or Mid-Valley Pond (Methow River; broods 2010, 2011, and 2012).
-Acclimation time averaged 28 days for the Chewuch River releases and 164 days for Methow Hatchery releases (Table 3.5).
-Twisp River releases have been acclimated for 28 days on average prior to release (Table 3.6).
+The Methow Composite and Twisp programs have been marked with only a CWT for the 2000-2015 brood releases (Tables 3.5-3.6).
+Spring Chinook are acclimated on-station at Methow Hatchery (Methow-release Methow Composite stock) or transferred to the Twisp or Chewuch acclimation ponds prior to release (Twisp releases of Twisp origin and Chewuch-release Methow Composite stocks).
+Additionally, in some years, fish have been released from Biddle's Pond (Wolf Creek; broods 2002, 2008, and 2009), Mid-Valley Pond (Methow River; broods 2010, 2011, and 2012), or Goat Wall Pond (brood 2015).
+Acclimation time averaged 27 days for the Chewuch River releases (Chewuch Acclimation Pond) and 157 days for Methow Hatchery releases (on-station releases; Table 3.5).
+Twisp River releases (Twisp Acclimation Pond) have been acclimated for 29 days on average prior to release (Table 3.6).

-For the 2014 brood, Twisp River releases achieved 121% of the release goal of 30,000 smolts specified in broodstock collection protocols (Tonseth 2014; Table 3.6).
-Releases into the Methow River achieved 118% of the release goal of 133,249 smolts specified for Methow Composite stock release in the broodstock collection protocols (Table 3.5).
-Brood year 2014 Chewuch River releases were conducted under a separate program operated by Chelan County PUD and achieved 119% of the release goal of 60,516 smolts specified in broodstock collection protocols.
+For the 2015 brood, Twisp River Acclimation Pond releases achieved 135% of the release goal of 30,000 smolts specified in broodstock collection protocols (Tonseth 2015; Table 3.6).
+Releases into the Methow River achieved only 64% of the release goal of 133,249 smolts specified for Methow Composite stock release in the broodstock collection protocols (Table 3.5).
+This was primarily due to severe predation at Methow Hatchery during the 2016-17 winter.
+Brood year 2015 Chewuch River Acclimation Pond releases achieved 108% of the release goal of 60,516 smolts specified in broodstock collection protocols.